Using a user interview script (aka customer interview script) for interviews is the best way to ensure quality research outcomes.

 It’s very meta.

-This is a solid base for team relatively new to user interviews, particularly those building B2B SaaS products, but there’s likely useful ideas in here for anyone doing user research.
+This is a solid base for a team relatively new to user interviews, particularly those building B2B SaaS products, but there’s likely useful ideas in here for those that are experienced in UX research.

 Scroll to the end if you want to download the script in its entirety.

-Don’t let the script stop you from exploring any topics or questions that might come up; often the golden insights come out from these tangents.
+Don’t let the script stop you from exploring any topics or questions that might come up.
+When you’re interviewing users, you'll find that golden insights come from these tangents.

-Just make sure you come back to the script questions so you get answers to all of your questions.
+However, make sure you come back to your list of questions so you get answers to all of your questions.

 At the end of the interview tag up all of the answers so you can reference them later.

-I’ve used a spreadsheet with a row for each question in the past, I've seen folks use an extended Google Doc, and I’ve also used custom UX repositories like Dovetail too.
+You can use any note-taking tool of your choice.
+I’ve used a spreadsheet with a row for each question in the past, I've seen folks use an extended Google Doc, or a Miro board

-The first few minutes of your interview are critical to set the scene, and make your interviewee feel comfortable.
+The intro to your interview is critical to set the scene and make your interviewee feel comfortable.

-As background I’m a software engineer & entrepreneur, having sold my last company to GoDaddy and currently advising other companies on building scaleable products.
+A bit of background info about me, I’m a software engineer & entrepreneur, having sold my last company to GoDaddy and currently advising other companies on building scaleable products.

 The start of an interview can feel quite vague.

-I’m now trying to scratch our own itch by making it easier for folks who build product to get closer to their customers & do better quality customer research.
+I’m now trying to scratch our own itch by making it easier for folks who build products to get closer to their customers & do better quality customer research.

-Today we have a series of questions to better understand you, the work you do, and what role research takes in your organization.
-We’re going to start fairly broad and get more targeted as we go.
+Today we have a series of questions to better understand you, the work you do, and what role research takes in your organization, what research methods you use.
+We’re going to start fairly broad and get more in-depth as we go along.

 Make it clear that this is a research call, not a sales call.
 No one wants to feel like they’re on a sales call where anything they say in the affirmative might be used against them.

-Recording the interview means you can play it back for your own recollection, and to share with your team.
-You’ll surprise yourself how often you can misinterpret a customers comments.
+Recording the interview means you can play it back for your own recollection and share it with your team and stakeholders.
+This is really helpful for qualitative research, you’ll surprise yourself with how often you can misinterpret a customer’s comments.

 Recording isn’t always the right path - sometimes folks won’t open up as much if they know they’re being recorded - but should be a default where possible.